Updated Food Recall Warning - Consumption of certain apricot kernel products may cause cyanide poisoning

 If you think you became sick from consuming a recalled product, call your doctor.

-Check to see if you have the recalled products in your home.
+Check to see if you have the recalled product in your home.
 Recalled products should be thrown out or returned to the store where they were purchased.

 Apricot kernels naturally contain amygdalin, which can release cyanide after being eaten.
 The human body can eliminate small amounts of cyanide, but larger amounts can result in cyanide poisoning, which could lead to death.